nadaverez56/Wikipedia-tf-idf/README.md

-# Wikipedia tf-idf
+# Information Retrieval - Wikipedia tf-idf
- Code written as part of the course "Information Retrieval and Recommender Systems" - Ariel University.
+ Code written as part of the course "Search Engines and Recommender Systems" - Ariel University.

  Focus on Term Frequency and Inverse Document Frequency - showing the highest weighted terms in a Wikipedia page using a corpus of Wikpedia terms with given IDFs.